pla1/MythTVWeb/README.md

 ### How to use on client

-1. Open your modern browser to http://YourMythTVBackend:6544/MythTVWeb/
+1. Open a modern browser to http://**YourMythTVBackendIPAddress**:6544/MythTVWeb/

 ### Disclaimer